 The Folsom Trail is a planned off-street, paved walking and biking path connecting the Jordan River Parkway Trail to Downtown Salt Lake City.
-Currently in early stages of planning and design, construction is anticipated to begin in Fall 2020 and to be completed by the end of 2021.
+Currently nearing the end of the planning and design phase, construction is anticipated to begin in Fall 2020 and to be completed by the end of 2021.

-The Trail will follow a former rail corridor from 500 West at North Temple to the Jordan River Bridge near 200 South.
+The Trail will follow a former rail corridor from 500 West at North Temple to the Jordan River Bridge and Fisher Mansion near 200 South.

 The concept of an east-west trail from Downtown to the Jordan River Trail dates back more than two decades and is found in five adopted master plans, including:

 The Downtown Community Master Plan (2016)